sverweij/dependency-cruiser/doc/rules.md

 way.

 #### ownFolder
+> The ownFolder attribute is **deprecated**.
+Use the much more group flexible
+> (and straightforward) regular expression grouping feature in stead - see
+> 'group matching' below for an explanation.

 Whether or not to match modules in the same folder as matched with 'from'.

-This can be useful in e.g. the following situation:
+#### 'group matching'
+Sometimes you'll want to use a part of the path the 'from' part of your rule matched and use it in the 'to' part.
+E.g. when you want to prevent stuff in the same folder to be matched.

+To achieve this you'll need to do two things:
+- In the `to` of your rule:
+  Make sure the part of the `path` you want to be matched is between brackets.
+  Like so: `"^src/([^/]+)/.+"`
+- In the `from` part of your rule:
+  You can reference the part matched between brackets by using `$1` in `path` and `pathNot` rules.
+Like so: "pathNot": "^src/$1/.+".

+#### 'group matching' - an example: matching peer folders

 Say you have the following folder structure
 ```